 The appropriately named @chiefmartec on Twitter, knows all there is to know about upcoming trends and tech.
 Creator of the word – martech and the great Marketing Technology Landscape, if Brinker’s talking about it you’ll want to know it.

-Darrell is an award winning Martech and marketing operations professional and is a frequent speaker and writer on all things B2B Marketing.
+Darrell is an award-winning Martech and marketing operations professional (and course teacher at LXA) and is a frequent speaker and writer on all things B2B Marketing.
 He currently works as the Global Marketing Operations Manager at Amazon Web Services.

 Darrell is not shy to start the conversation with his lucky LinkedIn followers, so get involved and stay one step ahead.